rgs1/zk_shell/README.md

 (CONNECTED) />
 ```

-Sometimes you want to debug watches in ZooKeeper - i.e.: how often do watches fire
-under a given path?
-You can easily do that with the watch command.

-This allows you to continously monitor all the child watches that, recursively,
+Debugging watches can be done with the watch command.
+It allows monitoring all the child watches
-fire under <path>:
+that, recursively, fire under <path>:

 ```
 (CONNECTED) /> watch start /